zowe/docs-site/docs/user-guide/zosmf-lite.md

 **Symptom** | **Cause** | **Resolution**
 ---|---|---
-401 Unauthorized       |     User ID is not connected to IZUADMIN or IZUUSER      |    Connect your user ID to IZUADMIN or IZUUSER
+401 Unauthorized       |     The user ID is not connected to IZUADMIN or IZUUSER.      |    Connect your user ID to IZUADMIN or IZUUSER.

 ### Enabling the TSO REST services
 The Zowe framework requires that you enable the TSO REST services, as described in this topic.